 - Shoot RAW – Most amateur and many enthusiast photographers are quite content shooting jpegs.
 For astrophotography you definitely need to make the jump to shooting RAW.
 This allows the greatest amount of flexibility when post-processing your shots.
 Think of RAW files as your old film negatives and jpegs as the prints from the photo kiosk.
 Having good negatives allow you to print photos with subtle changes in processing.

-- White Balance – Every light source produces a colour cast.
+- White Balance – Every light source produces a color cast.
 Your WB setting helps correct for this.
 I usually set a custom white balance (CWB) of 3600 - 3800 Kelvin.
-White balance, or colour temperature as it is also called, is based on the range of colours that a strip of platinum goes through as you heat it.
+White balance, or color temperature as it is also called, is based on the range of colors that a strip of platinum goes through as you heat it.
 It is measured using the Kelvin temperature scale.
 If you prefer to use one of the programmed WB settings I recommend Tungsten (or Incandescent).
 They will give your night sky a pleasant blue tone.
 Of course, if you are shooting RAW you can adjust this on your computer during post-processing.

 - Focusing – Go Manual.
 Imagine focusing your lens with your eyes closed.
 That's what you are asking your camera to do in the dark.
 The stars are too faint for the auto-focusing to work effectively.
 Switch to manual focusing and set your lens to infinity, but don’t trust the infinity symbol on your lens.
 Instead use the manual focus assist features (magnification and focus peaking).
-If you are using the E-M1 Mark III then engage Starry Sky AF and it will do the focusing for you.
+If you are using the OM-1,OM-5 or the E-M1 Mark III then engage Starry Sky AF and it will do the focusing for you.
 Check out my article on this specific feature.

 - Aperture – "My gosh those stars are far away.
 I better use the smallest aperture possible to get the greatest depth of field."
 Nope!
 Only half of that statement is correct.
 The stars really are far away, but to your lens they are simply small points of light all on the same plane.
 Selecting a large aperture (f/2.0, f/2.8, or f/3.5) will ensure that your lens will gather as much of that light as possible in the shortest amount of time.